Positive Alternatives to the Juvenile Justice System

 Diversion alternatives (recommendations) generally consist of a combination of elements from the following areas:

-- Personal Responsibility: restitution, apology, JRB supervision, probation, community service.
+- Personal responsibility: restitution, apology, JRB supervision, probation, and community service.

 - Education: drug and alcohol workshops, educational-supportive counseling, research projects.